El Camino de Costa Rica: Feb 25 - Mar 7 2026

 Rain jacket

 Sea to Summit Ultra-Sil Nano Tarp Poncho.
 A poncho seems like the best option in this humid environment due to its superior ventilation properties.
+I only wore the first day, but it did its job fine.

 8.1